Juniper/terraform-provider-mist/docs/resources/org_deviceprofile_switch.md

 - `stp_no_root_port` (Boolean) Only if `mode`!=`dynamic`
 - `stp_p2p` (Boolean) Only if `mode`!=`dynamic`
 - `stp_required` (Boolean) Only if `mode`!=`dynamic`.
 Whether to remain in block state if no BPDU is received
-- `ui_evpntopo_id` (String) Optional for Campus Fabric Core-Distribution ESI-LAG profile.
-Helper used by the UI to select this port profile as the ESI-Lag between Distribution and Access switches
 - `use_vstp` (Boolean) If this is connected to a vstp network
 - `voip_network` (String) Only if `mode`!=`dynamic`.
 Network/vlan for voip traffic, must also set port_network. to authenticate device, set port_auth